-AWARDS AND ACKNOWLEDGMENTS
+CERTIFICATE OF ACHIEVEMENT AND ACKNOWLEDGMENTS

-This is the first year the Commission will submit its comprehensive annual financial report (CAFR) to be considered for the prestigious Certificate of Achievement for Excellence in Financial Reporting awarded by the Government Finance Officers Association (GFOA).
+The government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to The Texas Lottery Commission for its comprehensive annual financial report for the fiscal year ended August 31, 2002.
+This was the first year that the Texas Lottery Commission had received this prestigious award.
 In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 A Certificate of Achievement is valid for a period of one year only.
-We believe that our current comprehensive annual financial report will meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA for its favorable consideration for a certificate of achievement.
+We believe that our current comprehensive annual financial report continues to meet the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for another certificate.

 The preparation of this report would not have been possible without the efficient and dedicated services of the staff of the Financial Administration Division.
-We would like to express our appreciation to all of the staff of the Texas Lottery Commission who assisted and contributed to the preparation of this report.
+We would also like to express our appreciation to staff of the Texas Lottery Commission who assisted and contributed to the preparation of this report.